What is PE Ratio

 = 20

 This means that shareholders are willing to pay 20 times the earnings for each share of the company.
 A high P/E ratio indicates that the share price is high compared to the company’s earnings, hinting at a possible overvaluation.
-Conversely, a low P/E ratio can mean the company’s shares are undervalued.
+Conversely, a low Price-to-earnings ratio can mean the company’s shares are undervalued.

 Types of price to earnings (PE) ratio